U8NWXD/oppia-wiki/Third-party-libraries.md

 Before upgrading any backend dependencies, you should check for any breaking changes between the currently installed version and the new version you want to upgrade the library to.
 You should:

 * Check the library's changelog for breaking changes.
-* Test that after you install the upgraded version (see below), everything works correctly.
+* **Important:** Test that everything works correctly after you install the upgraded version (see below).

-Note that we don't have an automatic way to detect outdated backend dependencies, so to upgrade all outdated backend dependencies, you have to check each version manually.
+Note that we don't have an automatic way to detect outdated backend dependencies, so to upgrade all outdated backend dependencies, you have to look up each library online to find its latest version and compare that to the version currently specified in our code.
+We explain where our code specifies version numbers below.

-#### Upgrade production, backend libraries installed using pip
+#### Upgrade production, backend libraries

-A production library installed using pip can be upgraded as follows:
+A production library (these are listed in `requirements.in`) can be upgraded as follows:

 1. Update the library's version number in `requirements.in`.
 2. Run `scripts/regenerate_requirements.py` to update `requirements.txt` based on the new `requirements.in`.